mmyoungman/code-snippets/go/htmx/templ/README.md

 ### Dependencies

 - go
-- go binaries templ and air to be in $PATH (Found in $HOME/go/bin on my linux machine)
+- go binaries (templ, air, etc.) to be in $PATH after install (Found in $HOME/go/bin on my linux machine)
 - make
 - npm
 - docker